 Occasionally argumentative, intensely free-thinking, and hungry for life experience, Jack found himself challenged and stimulated more outside of school than within.
-Even so, Jack was driven by a need to make a contribution to society.
+Even though school and Jack didn’t get along, Jack was driven by a need to make a contribution to society.

-So in 1943, despite the bad knee, he joined the US Navy, but was discharged for psychological reasons, being branded “schizoid;” a term that, where Jack was concerned, basically suggested that he was as unmalleable as a piece of steel.
+So in 1943, despite the bad knee, he joined the US Navy.
+But he was eventually discharged for psychological reasons, being branded “schizoid;” a term that, where Jack was concerned, basically suggested that he was as unmalleable as a piece of steel.
 Translation: too stubborn to serve.

 Feeling like he had failed at both school and the Navy, he turned his attention back to his first and ultimate love: writing.
 His first novel, “The Town and the City” sold poorly, but it gave hints of his unique take on the contrast between small-town values and big-city attitudes.
 The book also reflected Jack’s growing frustration with what he felt were the oppressive aspects of a nation becoming increasingly dehumanized and obsessed with consumerism.
 From an early age, Jack had little tolerance for pretentiousness, and would come to represent its antithesis in writing and in life.